tsgates/arch-wiki-markdown/wiki/Gamin.md

 =====

   ------------------------ ------------------------ ------------------------
+  [Tango-two-arrows.png]   This article or section  [Tango-two-arrows.png]
-  [Tango-document-new.png] This article is a stub.
-[Tango-document-new.png]
+                           is a candidate for
-                           Notes: please use the
-                           first argument of the
-                           template to provide more
-                           detailed indications.
+                           merging with File
+                           manager functionality.
+                           Notes: May be too short
+                           for a separate article.
                            (Discuss)
   ------------------------ ------------------------ ------------------------

 Gamin is a file and directory monitoring system defined to be a subset of the FAM (File Alteration Monitor) system.
 It is a service provided by a library which allows for the detection of modification to a file or directory.